-positive impact on their ability to stay independent in their nomes and communities, and most importantly, exercise their legal rights.
-Strategies Progress Participate in ongoing joint planning between the aging network and legal assistance providers to identify target groups, establish priority legal issue areas, and develop outreach mechanisms to ensure limited legal assistance resources are allocated in such a way as to reach those seniors who are most vulnerable and have the most critical legal needs, including: O Annually cross-train all staff from the legal The Alliance Provider Meeting held on services provider, the ADRC/Elder Helpline, and Aging Network providers on how to identify need 1

-- and provide information on the legal services available to older adults. - Work with the Department of Elder Affairs and Legal Services of Greater Miami to report annual service data to the Florida Elder Law Program to demonstrate legal compliance with ACL/OAA reporting requirements and accountability to OAA targeting provisions and to statewide standards.
+importantiy, exercise their legal lights.
+Strategies Progress Participate in ongoing joint planning between the aging network and legal assistance providers to identify target groups, establish priority legal issue areas, and develop outreach mechanisms to ensure limited legal assistance resources are allocated in such a way as to reach those seniors who are most vulnerable and have the most critical legal needs, including: • Annually cross-train all staff from the legal services provider, the ADRC/Elder Helpline, and Aging Network providers on how to identify need and provide information on the legal services available to older adults. • Work with the Department of Elder Affairs and Legal Services of Greater Miami to report annual service data to the Florida Elder Law Program to demonstrate legal compliance with ACL/OAA reporting requirements and accountability to OAA targeting provisions and to statewide standards.